testingisdocumenting/znai/znai-docs/znai/layout/tables.md

 # Anchor

-Use `anchorId` parameter to set table anchor for linking.
-Hover over title to reveal anchor link to click.
+When you specify a title, hover mouse over it to see a clickable anchor.

+Use `anchorId` to override auto generated identifier.

     :include-table: table/table.json {title: "Monthly Report", anchorId: "my-super-table"}